Red Black Trees (2)

 To delete a node z in a RBT, we need to consider the color of it:

-• If z is RED, then it will not violate any red-black tree property.
+zis RED, then it will not violate any red-black tree property. - If

 We are going to say that Property 5 has not been violated and the node x which is now occupying z's original position has an extra black in it.
 In this way, the property of black height is not violated but Property 1 is violated, because x now is either